Trujillo, Peru. Photo (C) Carl Beuke 2012.

 Dr Paul Pimsleur was a psychologist who devised the Pimsleur ‘speak and read’ series of language lessons.
 He died in 1976, but lessons using his system (including some of the original recordings) remain among the best-selling language series in the world.
 Many people have remarked that they learnt to speak another language using the Pimsleur system, when all their previous efforts failed.
 In 1980, Dr Pimsleur’s book, How to Learn a Foreign Language

 , was published posthumously.
 The book lays out Dr Pimsleur’s principles of language learning and instruction, which of course underlie his series of language lessons.
 His book has long been out of print and very difficult to obtain (at the time of writing, Amazon lists one used copy as available, priced at $2475.00).
+(Update: In early September 2013, a few months after this article was written, Amazon made Dr Pimsleur's book available via Kindle - great news).

 Here are a few of the key lessons from Dr Pimsleur’s book.
 They were based on his extensive language teaching experience and the best research available at the time, and for the most part they have withstood the test of further research over the 35 years since he wrote.
 Many of these principles are applicable to learning anything, not just another language.